oadpoaw/disclosure/README.md

   - Prompts! with strong type definitions
   - Cooldown Throttles (Command Cooldown)
 - Supports many databases!
 See [here](#what-databases-does-it-support)

+Also see [Configuration](/Configuration.md) for guides how to edit Disclosure.
+And [Advanced Usages](Advanced.md) for advanced usages.

 ## Easy To Setup